Russia begins major military exercise that West fears is cover for attacking Ukraine

 The situation “requires additional persistent efforts to ensure strategic stability and counteract emerging threats and challenges, first of all, by seeking comprehensive, legally enforceable security guarantees for our country from the United States and its NATO allies,” he said.

 British Prime Minister Boris Johnson will visit the NATO headquarters in Brussels on Thursday.
-He is also scheduled to head to Warsaw for meetings with Polish Prime Minister Mateusz Morawiecki and President Andrzej Duda.
-British Foreign Secretary Liz Truss is also in Moscow for talks.
+He is also scheduled to head to Warsaw for meetings with Polish Prime Minister Mateusz Morawiecki and President Andrzej Duda, while British Foreign Secretary Liz Truss is in Moscow for talks.

 “What we need to see is real diplomacy, not coercive diplomacy,” Johnson said in a statement Thursday.
 “As an alliance we must draw lines in the snow and be clear there are principles upon which we will not compromise.
 That includes the security of every NATO ally and the right of every European democracy to aspire to NATO membership.”